NHS IVF Eligibility Calculator (updated February 2026)

 • The pace of your diagnostic process: If initial tests like bloodwork, semen analysis or ultrasounds need to be repeated or delayed, this can push your timeline back.

-In Scotland, Wales, and Northern Ireland, they typically follow national policies, which means timelines tend to be more predictable — though still not immediate.
+In Scotland, Wales, and Northern Ireland, national policies mean timelines tend to be more predictable — though still not immediate:

-• Wales: Wait times tend to be around 6–9 months, depending on the clinic and demand, with up to 2 IVF cycles available across the country.
+• Wales: Wait times are typically 6–9 months, with up to 2 cycles available.
 [2]

 What weight do you have to be to get IVF on the NHS?

-• Some integrated care boards (ICBs) extend this to BMI 35, especially for treatments like egg freezing or IUI
+• Some ICBs extend this to a BMI of 35, particularly for treatments like IUI or egg freezing.

 How much does IVF cost on the NHS?

 If you’re eligible for NHS-funded IVF, the treatment itself is free at the point of care.
-That usually includes core procedures like ovarian stimulation, egg collection, embryo transfer, and the necessary medications and scans during your cycle.
+That typically includes ovarian stimulation, egg collection, embryo transfer, and the necessary medications and scans during your cycle.

 • Fertility medications (including stimulation drugs)